 WTF is going on here?!

-I keep thinking “You don’t see me(or any woman on earth) grabbing strangers’ dicks left and right so why do I have to endure that sort of behavior on my own body??”
+I keep thinking “You don’t see me(or any woman on earth) grabbing strangers’ dicks left and right so why do I have to endure that sort of behavior?”

-canadian pharmacies I throw away my clothes and take the longest shower of my life.
+I throw away my clothes and take the longest shower of my life.
 I’m trying to wash away the color but also the bitter feeling of disgust and resentment that’s eating me up.
 I grab a towel and wrap it around my still stained body.
-I look in the mirror, my hair’s still pink—it will be pink for 6 months as apparently some of the colors weren’t natural but pure dye!—and I am still pissed beyond imaginable.
+I look in the mirror, my hair’s still pink—it will be pink for 6 months as apparently the colors weren’t natural at all—and I am still pissed beyond imaginable.

 During the car ride I can’t help but reliving what happened in my head.
-I think of how unfair it is that because a few men behave like chauvinistic pieces of shit, the reputation of all men (and of a whole country in this case) gets compromised; of how important it is for women to speak up when situations like this one happen; and of how much work there is to do to get even near achieving gender equality.
+I think of how unfair it is that because a few men behave like that, the reputation of all men (and of a whole country in this case) gets compromised; i think of how important it is for women to speak up when situations like this one happen.

-cheap viagra It took me 6 months before I found the courage to type these words.
-I was scared to look like the “victim type”, I was scared to be attacked by the usual ignorant haters online but above all I was scared to hurt the reputation of good people that have nothing to do with the kind of behavior described above.
+It took me 6 months before I typed these words.
+I was scared to look like the “victim type”, but above all I was scared to hurt the reputation of good people that have nothing to do with the kind of behavior described above.

 P.S.
 If you find this article useful please share it!